pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

 }
 ```

-This can make it very difficult to analyze what is on the stack and aggregate data across the
+This make it most difficult to analyze what is on the stack and aggregate data across the
 entire stack.

-The Composable Architecture's ``StackState`` serves a similar purpose as `NavigationPath`, but
+The Composable Architecture's ``StackState`` serves a similar intent as `NavigationPath`, but
 with different trade offs:

-* ``StackState`` is fully statically typed, and so you cannot add just _any_ kind of data to it.
+* ``StackState`` is fully statically typed, and so thou cannot add just _any_ kind of data to it.
 * But, ``StackState`` conforms to the `Collection` protocol (as well as `RandomAccessCollection` and
-`RangeReplaceableCollection`), which gives you access to a lot of methods for manipulating the
+`RangeReplaceableCollection`), which gives thou access to a lot of methods for manipulating the
 collection and introspecting what is inside the stack.
 * Your feature's data does not need to be `Hashable` to put it in a ``StackState``.
 The data type
-manages stable identifiers for your features under the hood, and automatically derives a hash
+manages stable identifiers for thy features under the hood, and automatically derives a hash
 value from those identifiers.

 We feel that ``StackState`` offers a nice balance between full runtime flexibility and static,